Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### `customizer.sh`:
 - [ ] package installation manager will try to install with different (apt-get, yum, pacman, pkg...) if finds luck maybe perform easy installation customizer controlls calls to package manager tries to finds out which system runs customizer
-- [ ] create a unique endpoint for all the code in customizer customizer.sh which accepts the arguments install uninstall for the recognized features and make the corresponding calls to sudo uninstall.sh ..., sudo install.sh ...
+- [ ] create a unique endpoint for all the code in customizer `customizer.sh` which accepts the arguments install uninstall for the recognized features and make the corresponding calls to sudo uninstall.sh ..., sudo install.sh ...
 And Install.sh ...
-- [ ] When having this unique endopint, if an argument is provided but not recognized, customizer will try luck by using apt-get to install it --> parametrize the use of package manager
 - [ ] Move high-level wrappers from `install.sh` for a set of features, such as "minimal", "custom", "git_customization" etc. in this new endpoint
 - [ ] customizer.sh help, customizer install, customizer uninstall, customizer parallell [install| uninstall]